The terms are often used interchangeably, but do they actually mean the same thing?

 In short, the two terms have slightly different connotations and responsibilities.
 But in many cases, the distinctions are subtle and the roles overlap significantly.

-What really is the difference between a software developer and a software engineer?
+What is the difference between a software engineer and software developer?
 Let's expand on each term to compare.

 New to BearPeak?